Measurement Guide

 Shoulders

-From the tip of one shoulder bone to the other, across the upper back
+From shoulder tip to shoulder tip, across the upper back

-Stand straight with arms relaxed at your sides.
-Have someone hold the tape at the outermost point of one shoulder, run it across your upper back, and end at the outermost point of the other shoulder.
-Keep the tape flat against the body.
+Stand straight with arms relaxed.
+Have someone hold the tape at the outermost point of one shoulder bone (the acromion), run it across your upper back, and stop at the outermost point of the other shoulder.
+Keep the tape flat.

 2